The Affordable Care Act's Fate Is In Flux But 2021 Health Plan Prices Are Stable

 Gaba said the average requested increase next year nationwide is 2.1%.
 When he looked at 18 states for which regulators have approved insurers' requested rates, the percentage is lower at 0.4%.

-Another study, by KFF, of preliminary premiums filed this summer had similar findings: Premium changes in 2021 would be modest, only a few percentage points up or down.
+A study by KFF, of preliminary premiums filed this summer, had similar findings: Premium changes in 2021 would be modest, only a few percentage points up or down.
 (KHN is an editorially independent program of KFF.)

 It's still worth it to shop around.